technickle/open-data-resources/legislation.md

 # Proposed Legislation for Technology, Data, Reporting and/or Transparency

-See also [NYS data laws](nys-data-laws.html) for laws which impact the publication, internal sharing, or general use of state records and data.
+Not intended to be an exhaustive list!
+See also [NYS data laws](nys-data-laws.html) for a selection of enacted laws which impact the publication, internal sharing, or general use of state records and data.

 ## Directly Related